matrix-org/matrix-spec-proposals/specification/modules/search.rst

 The search API allows clients to perform full text search across events in all rooms that the user has been in, including those that they have left.
-Only events that the user is allowed to see will be searched.
+Only events that the user is allowed to see will be searched, e.g. it won't include evnets in rooms that happened after you left.

 Client behaviour
 ----------------